JavaChat/OakBot/README.md

    1. The "&" at the end of the command launches the program in the background.
 This is useful if you are ssh-ing into a server and need to logout after launching OakBot.
    1. Adding a `-q` after the JAR filename will launch OakBot in "quiet mode", which means it will not send a notification message to each chat room it joins when it first starts up.

+# statistics.properties

+When OakBot responds to its first command, a "statistics.properties" file will be created.
+This file keeps a count of how many messages it has responded to.
+It displays this statistic in the "about" command.

 # bot.properties

 Note that OakBot must be restarted in order to pick up any changes you make to these settings.